IBM-Bluemix-Docs/voice-agent/managing.md

 ## Creating a voice agent
 {: #create_va}

-[Create a new voice agent](/docs/services/voice-agent?topic=voice-agent-config_instance) from the _Voice agents_ tab on the _Manage_ dashboard.
+[Create a new voice agent](/docs/services/voice-agent?topic=voice-agent-config_instance) from the _Agents_ tab on the _Manage_ dashboard.

-## Editing a voice agent
+## Editing an agent
 {: #edit_va}

-You can change existing voice agents by editing them in the _Voice agents_ tab on the _Manage_ dashboard.
-To edit a voice agent, click **Edit Agent** from the list of options for the voice agent.
+You can change existing agents by editing them in the  _Agents_ tab on the _Manage_ dashboard.
+To edit an agent, click **Edit Agent** from the list of options for the agent.
 Change the configuration, and save the changes.

-## Cloning a voice agent
+## Cloning an agent
 {: #clone_va}

-When you clone a voice agent, all of the configurations for the Watson services are copied to a new agent.
-To clone a voice agent, click **Clone Agent** from the list of options for the voice agent.
-Give your voice agent a unique name and phone number, change any configuration options as needed, and save the changes.
+When you clone an agent, all of the configurations for the Watson services are copied to a new agent.
+To clone an agent, click **Clone Agent** from the list of options for the agent.
+Give your agent a unique name and phone number, change any configuration options as needed, and save the changes.

-## Deleting a voice agent
+## Deleting an agent
 {: #delete_va}

-You might want to delete a voice agent to free up the phone number.
-You can have only one voice agent per phone number.
-To use a phone number for a different voice agent, you first must delete any voice agent that is using the phone number.
+You might want to delete an agent to free up the phone number.
+You can have only one agent per phone number.
+To use a phone number for a different agent, you first must delete any agent that is using the phone number.

-To delete a voice agent, go to the _Voice agents_ tab, click **Delete Agent** from the list of options for the voice agent, and save the changes.
-The voice agent is removed from the list of voice agents.
+To delete an agent, go to the _Agents_ tab, click **Delete Agent** from the list of options for the agent, and save the changes.
+The agent is removed from the list of agents.

-## Searching a voice agent by Number or Description
+## Searching an agent by Number or Description
 {: #search}

-You can search for voice agents based on the numbers or descriptions that are saved in the agent.
+You can search for agents based on the numbers or descriptions that are saved in the agent.

 In the _Search_ bar, you can type a number or description.
 As you type, the search results are updated automatically.

-## Configuring a voice agent
+## Configuring an agent
 {: #configure_va}

-When you create, clone, or edit a voice agent, you can make changes to the configuration settings for your voice agent and connections to related services.
+When you create, clone, or edit an agent, you can make changes to the configuration settings for your agent and connections to related services.

-* **[Configuring multiple phone numbers](/docs/services/voice-agent?topic=voice-agent-multi_num):** You can configure your Voice Agent to include multiple phone numbers.
+* **[Configuring multiple phone numbers](/docs/services/voice-agent?topic=voice-agent-multi_num):** You can configure your Agent to include multiple phone numbers.
 * **[Configuring multiple service locations](/docs/services/voice-agent?topic=voice-agent-disaster-recovery):** Include multiple service locations for your connected services to support service redundancy.
-* **[Connecting with third-party speech and text services](/docs/services/voice-agent?topic=voice-agent-third-party):** Instead of using {{site.data.keyword.texttospeechshort}} or {{site.data.keyword.speechtotextshort}}, you can connect your voice agent to third-party APIs, like Google Cloud Speech-to-Text.
+* **[Connecting with third-party speech and text services](/docs/services/voice-agent?topic=voice-agent-third-party):** Instead of using {{site.data.keyword.texttospeechshort}} or {{site.data.keyword.speechtotextshort}}, you can connect your agent to third-party APIs, like Google Cloud Speech-to-Text.
-* **[Using services in other {{site.data.keyword.Bluemix_notm}} workspaces](/docs/services/voice-agent?topic=voice-agent-other_service):** You can configure your voice agent to use {{site.data.keyword.conversationshort}}, {{site.data.keyword.speechtotextshort}}, or {{site.data.keyword.speechtotextshort}} service instances that belong to workspaces in other {{site.data.keyword.Bluemix_short}} accounts.
+* **[Using services in other {{site.data.keyword.Bluemix_notm}} workspaces](/docs/services/voice-agent?topic=voice-agent-other_service):** You can configure your agent to use {{site.data.keyword.conversationshort}}, {{site.data.keyword.speechtotextshort}}, or {{site.data.keyword.speechtotextshort}} service instances that belong to workspaces in other {{site.data.keyword.Bluemix_short}} accounts.
 * **[Configuring Watson Assistant with a Service Orchestration Engine](/docs/services/voice-agent?topic=voice-agent-conversation_va):** You can connect to a {{site.data.keyword.conversationshort}} skill through a service orchestration engine (SOE).
 An SOE intercepts messages to and from the service so that you can modify them by using third-party APIs.
-* **[Enabling event forwarding for voice agents](/docs/services/voice-agent?topic=voice-agent-event_forwarding):** You might want to collect and analyze call data from {{site.data.keyword.iva_short}} to improve how natural the conversation feels to the caller.
-Each voice agent that you create can forward event reports to a specified {{site.data.keyword.cloudant_short_notm}} that you manage.
+* **[Enabling event forwarding for agents](/docs/services/voice-agent?topic=voice-agent-event_forwarding):** You might want to collect and analyze call data from {{site.data.keyword.iva_short}} to improve how natural the conversation feels to the caller.
+Each agent that you create can forward event reports to a specified {{site.data.keyword.cloudant_short_notm}} that you manage.

-## Configuring advanced voice agent options
+## Configuring advanced agent options
 {: #config-advanced}

-When you create or clone a voice agent, you can click **Show advanced** to view the following advanced configuration options.
+When you create or clone an agent, you can click **Show advanced** to view the following advanced configuration options.

-* **Conversation read timeout (optional)**: This option sets the time, in seconds, that the Voice Agent waits for a response from Watson Assistant.
-If the time is exceeded, the Voice Agent reattempts to contact Watson Assistant.
+* **Conversation read timeout (optional)**: This option sets the time, in seconds, that the Agent waits for a response from Watson Assistant.
+If the time is exceeded, the Agent reattempts to contact Watson Assistant.
 If the service still cannot be reached, the call fails.
 Set to 5 seconds by default.
 * **{{site.data.keyword.conversationshort}} failure reply message (optional)**: The default response message that is sent to the message receiver if the call cannot connect to {{site.data.keyword.conversationshort}}.
 You can enter up to 1024 characters.
 * **Transfer failure reply message (optional)**: The default response message that is streamed to the caller if the call transfer fails.
 You can enter up to 1024 characters.
 * **Custom SIP INVITE Header (optional)**: Specifies custom SIP header to extract from incoming SIP INVITE requests.
 You can enter up to 1024 characters.